 About elen

-Welsh soprano Elen Lloyd Roberts studied for a degree in Music at Durham University before going on to complete an MA in Vocal Performance at the Royal Academy of Music under the tutelage of Mary Nelson and Christopher Glynn.
+She studied for a degree in Music at Durham University before going on to complete an MA in Vocal Performance at the Royal Academy of Music under the tutelage of Mary Nelson and Christopher Glynn.

 Her operatic roles include Susanna Le nozze di Figaro (Longhope Opera, Berlin Opera Academy), Despina Così fan tutte (Instant Opera, Covent Garden Chamber Orchestra), Zerlina Don Giovanni (OPRA Cymru), Marzelline Fidelio (OPRA Cymru), Gretel Hänsel und Gretel (Royal Academy of Music Opera Scenes), Drusilla L’incoronazione di Poppea (Hampstead Garden Opera), and La Chauve-Souris L’enfant et les sortilèges (Samling Academy Opera).
 In 2022, she premiered the role of The Fool in Mared Emlyn’s new Welsh opera for children, Cyfrinach y Brenin (The King’s Secret), with OPRA Cymru.

 In 2023, she joined the newly-formed Utopia Choir under the baton of Teodor Currentzis to perform Mozart’s Mass in C Minor and Peter Sellars’ production of Purcell’s The Indian Queen at the Salzburger Festspiele.
 She joined Utopia again in early 2025, this time in Rameau’s opera Castor et Pollux at the Opera Garnier, Opéra national de Paris, again under Currentzis’ and Sellar’s direction.
 During this period, they also revived their concert production of The Indian Queen, performing it at Église Saint-Eustache Paris, the Berlin Philharmonie and De Singel Antwerp.
-They return to the Salzburger Festspiele in August to perform Castor et Pollux in two concert performances.
+They return to the Salzburger Festspiele in August to perform Castor et Pollux again.

 Elen has a particular passion for singing music of the Baroque period and was selected as the soprano soloist for the 2025 Salvat Beca Bach grant in Barcelona .
 As part of the scholarship, she has sung with Bach Collegium Barcelona and the Bachcelona Consort at the Palau de la Música Catalana, Recinte Modernista de Sant Pau, Espurnes Barroques Festival, Festival de Música Ántigua Sevilla, Montserrat Abbey and Sastamala Gregoriana Festival, Finland and worked with conductors such as Laurence Cummings and Lluís Vilamajó.
 Later this summer, she returns to Barcelona to sing at the opening concert of the Bachcelona Festival and for a gala concert at the Gran Teatre del Liceu.

-In August, she will sing at the Festival du Périgord Noir, where she has been selected to sing the role of Estate (Summer) in Alessandro Scarlatti’s oratorio La Gloria di Primavera.
+This summer, she will sing at the Festival du Périgord Noir, where she has been selected to sing the role of Estate (Summer) in Alessandro Scarlatti’s oratorio La Gloria di Primavera.
 This will be as part of the Académie Baroque Internationale under the direction of Iñaki Encina Oyón.

 Back in the UK, she regularly joins Cambridge-based ensemble Eboracum Baroque, with whom she has sung as a soloist and ensemble member in Handel’s Messiah and Dixit Dominus and Vivaldi’s Gloria, as well as in numerous Baroque Classics concerts.
 In their concert performances of Baroque operas, she has sung the title role in Handel’s Semele and Galatea in Acis and Galatea, and the roles of Cupid and Venus in Purcell’s King Arthur.
 She features as a soloist and ensemble member on their 2020 CD of Handel’s Messiah.